NatashaBishop/tech-stack-decision/2learn2findOut.md

 ### I need 2 learn:
 - Use a Git repository (GitHub) to deploy to cPanel.
-- Does stablepoint hosting allow push from github?
+- Does stablepoint hosting allow push from GitHub?
 Y
-- Github actions.
+- GitHub actions.
 Try automated push on small test. https://share.google/aimode/qJKgVElH6nKMQiW2N
-- Django Templates + HTMX (React / Vue SPA is less sutable for Django on cPanel)
+- Django Templates + HTMX (React / Vue SPA is less suitable for Django on cPanel)
 - Run Claude Code from VScode
 - Find out if Claude can push to git
 - Writing tests: what and how it is tested